ibm-cloud-docs/solution-tutorials/istio-openshift.hidden.md

    echo $INGRESS_HOST
    ```
    {:pre}
-   You should only get the v1 of the BookInfo application - No stars for ratings
+   Add `/productpage` to the end of the URL and you should only get the v1 of the BookInfo application - No stars for ratings

 4. To enable the Istio service mesh for A/B testing against the new service version, modify the original `VirtualService` rule to send only Firefox traffic to v2